 Why create a static situation?
-We can answer that!
 The creators want the audience to be familiar with the characters and situation, without having to bother with such things as "what happened last episode".

 This trope is especially true for cartoons, where networks want to be free to broadcast reruns in any convenient order or lack thereof.
 It's also very common in sitcoms, and as a result, there is a lot of Aesop Amnesia created.
 Although characters have learned their lessons or attempted to improve their predicaments, nothing ever really changes.

 While this trope can be used to help avoid Continuity Lockout, it also can be very difficult to juggle an unchanging status quo without gradually turning off your audience; characters and situations which never change tend to get stale after a while, and audiences can get a bit tired of seeing the Reset Button being pushed every time it looks like something might happen to change things.

 Status Quo Is God can easily collide with Happily Ever After.
 Sometimes, a story simply can't have an ending that is both happy and maintains the status quo—thus, these two powerful tropes are in conflict with each other.
 When this conflict occurs, it's likely that the status quo will be maintained, and the ending will be less happy than it might have been if not for Status Quo Is God.
 For example, if a main character gains a boyfriend/girlfriend at the beginning of the episode, it is almost certain that they will break up by the end, for one reason or another.
 (On the other hand, if the entire series is due to end and the creators feel confident that they'll never do a sequel, they may decided to break this trope with a Grand Finale that permanently fixes everything.)